40% pay rise: Varsity workers on warpath with FG over exclusion

 By Johnbosco Agbakwuru

-ABUJA — There are indications that unions in the university system may rise against the Federal Government over the alleged exclusion of their members in the 40 per cent pay rise for peculiar allowance and arrears.
+There are indications that unions in the university system may rise against the Federal Government over alleged exclusion of their members in the 40 per cent pay rise for peculiar allowance and arrears.

-But the Federal Government has said there was no cause for alarm, saying university workers were captured in the pay rise.
+But the Federal Government has said there was no cause for alarm, saying unicersity workers were captured in the pay rise.

 Comrade Ibrahim accused the government of abandoning the agreement it entered into with the university unions, alleging that the N50 billion Earned Allowances the government promised to include in the 2023 budget had not seen the light of the day as workers were yet to receive any payment on that.

-“There Is this N50 billion Earned Allowances which they said have been put in the 2023 budget, it has not seen the light of the day.
-There is a proposal for a salary increment which they made and which has not also seen the light of the day.
+“There Is this N50 billion Earned Allowances which they said that have put in the 2023 budget, it has not seem the light of the day.
+There is a proposal for salary increment which they made and which has not also seen the light of the day.

-“I want to call on the government to immediately without much delay releases the N50 billion Earned Allowances and also implement the salary increment which we have been talking about with them in the last two years.”
+“I want to call on the government to immediately without much delay release the N50 billion Earned Allowances and also implement the salary increment which we have been talking with them in the last two years.”

 However, the Minister of Labour and Employment, Senator Chris Ngige, said the university workers were not excluded in the pay rise, explaining that the delay in paying them was due to the inability of ASUU to conclude negotiations with its employer.

-He said: “ASUU has not concluded their Collective Bargaining with their employers, the Ministry of education.
-If you remember, there was the Prof. Nimi Briggs Committee and that Briggs Committee reached conclusion with NAAT, SSANU and NASU.
+He said: “ASUU has not concluded their Collective Bargaining with their employers, the ministry of education.
+If you remember, there was the Prof. Nimi Briggs Comnittee and that Briggs Committee reached conclusion with NAAT, SSANU and NASU.

 “But there were certain observations made on the conclusion they reached, ASUU never came for them to reach any conclusion with them.
 So, there were certain observations which were pointed out to the education ministry.

 “Mark you, it is not only on salaries, it also includes their allowances.
-It is the entire wage structure, component of their wage, a monthly wage, and an annual wage that has been computed into that.
+It is the entire wage structure, component of their wage, monthly wage, annual wage that have been computed into that.
 Same is being done for NASU, SSANU and others.

-“This time around we expect CONUA and NAMDA to go into CBA for their own members”
+“This time around we except CONUA and NAMDA to go into CBA for their own members”

 Disclaimer